A-Z of Recycling

 Sharps - Sharps should not be placed in your rubbish or recycling bin as they are extremely dangerous.
 Sharps include diabetic blood testing kits, insulin pen needles, syringe needles for medical injections, and needles from injecting drug users.
 Please make sure you dispose of these responsibly by asking your doctor for a sharps box and taking them to your doctor's surgery for safe disposal.

-Tiles - Reuse broken tiles in mosaics, or put on your local Freecycle group.
+Tiles - Reuse broken tiles in mosaics, as crocks for pots, or advertise in online forums.
 One 80 litre sack of DIY waste can be accepted at Norfolk County Council Recycling Centres per week free of charge.
-Larger amounts can be taken to one of the 7 main Recycling Centres at Caister, Hempton, Ketteringham, King's Lynn, Mayton Wood, Mile Cross or Thetford where a charge will be made.
+Larger amounts can be taken to one of the 8 Main Plus Recycling Centres at Caister, Dereham, Hempton, Ketteringham, King's Lynn, Mayton Wood, Mile Cross or Thetford where a charge will be made.
+See DIY.

-Timber - Try finding a new home for your old timber through your local Freecycle group.
+Timber - Try finding a new home for your old timber through your local online forum or paper.
 One 80 litre sack of DIY waste is accepted at Norfolk County Council Main Recycling Centres per week free of charge.
-Larger amounts can be taken to one of the 7 main Recycling Centres at Caister, Hempton, Ketteringham, King's Lynn, Mayton Wood, Mile Cross and Thetford.
+Larger amounts can be taken to one of the eight main Recycling Centres at Caister, Dereham, Hempton, Ketteringham, King's Lynn, Mayton Wood, Mile Cross and Thetford.
+See DIY.

 Tins - Food and drinks cans can be collected through your kerbside recycling collection.
 Large tins (e.g. old biscuit tins) are too big to be accepted in your local council recycling collection so please take to your Main recycling centre or reuse as storage containers.

-Tools - Consider donating to charity, or advertise through your local Freecycle group.
+Tools - Consider donating to charity, or advertise through your local online groups or papers.

 Toys - If in good condition consider donating to charity.
-You can also advertise these through your local Freecycle group.
+You can also recycle in some areas via the 'toy banks'.

 Vegetable peelings - Compost at home.
 Visit www.norfolk.getcomposting.com for a reduced price compost bin.Back to top ^

-Walking sticks - Consider donating to charity or advertise on your local Freecycle group
+Walking sticks - Consider donating to charity or advertise on your local online forum or paper.

-Washing machines - If still in working order consider selling or advertising on your local Freecycle group for a new home.
+Washing machines - If still in working order consider selling or advertising on your local online forum for a new home.
 You can take an old washing machine to any of Norfolk County Council's Main Recycling Centres to be recycled.
 Or you can ask your district council to collect them for a small charge.
+If buying new, choose the option to have the old one removed and recycled for you.

 Water Filters - All components of the Brita cartridge are recyclable.
 Cartridges returned to Brita will be sent to their own recycling plant in Germany where the component parts are separated and processed for secondary use.
 Cartridges can be returned via www.brita.net/uk for local recycling points.
 All other brands of water filter should be disposed of in your rubbish bin.

-Xmas trees - Take your real trees to one of Norfolk County Council's 19 recycling centers for composting or contact your district council for more recycling points.
+Xmas trees - Take your real trees to any of Norfolk County Council's Main Recycling Centres for composting or contact your district council for more recycling points.
 Some brown bin garden waste collections accept Christmas trees cut up in the bin, contact your local council for further details.
 Plastic trees cannot be recycled, but if of a metal frame variety they can be placed in the metal bin at Main Recycling Centres.Back to top ^